svenheins/workshop2025/README.md

-# Kubernetes Workshop for Bioinformaticians
+# Kubernetes for Computational Biology

-Welcome to this hands-on Kubernetes workshop designed specifically for bioinformatics workflows.
+Welcome to this hands-on Kubernetes workshop designed specifically for computational biomedical workflows.
 This workshop will guide you through the fundamentals of Kubernetes and provide practical templates for common bioinformatics use cases.

 ## Structure